BoFang13/BoFang13.github.io/index.md

 ## Bo Fang(方波)

-I am studying for a master's degree at Institute of Information Engineering (IIE), Chinese Academy of Sciences (UCAS),
+I am studying for a master's degree at Institute of Information Engineering (IIE), Chinese Academy of Sciences (UCAS), supervised by [Prof. Yu Zhou](https://people.ucas.ac.cn/~yuzhou).
+Prior to that, I recieved my B.E. degree from XiaMen

 ### Publications